 Trevor joined Watsi on November 13th, 2015.
 14 other people also joined Watsi on that day!
-Trevor's most recent donation traveled 6,200 miles to support Tina, a 31-year-old food seller from Cambodia, to fund a tonsillectomy and adenoidectomy.
+Trevor's most recent donation traveled 4,800 miles to support Hebron, a playful toddler from Tanzania, to find corrective surgery so he can walk and play.